la-process-and-theory/syllabus/README.md

 Weekly:
  * Attend class
- * Complete all activities within each unit
+ * Complete activities within each unit

 One time only:
  * In person meeting with instructor
  * 8 assignments
- * Record a tutorial session - Recordings will take place on Mondays [please sign up for a week](https://docs.google.com/a/tc.columbia.edu/spreadsheets/d/1fCEK3q-DomnjBYtt_GxIp7QfefAWVexIQz1mgcenIxw/edit?usp=sharing)
+ * Record a tutorial session - Recordings will take place on Tuesdays [please sign up for a week](https://docs.google.com/a/tc.columbia.edu/spreadsheets/d/1fCEK3q-DomnjBYtt_GxIp7QfefAWVexIQz1mgcenIxw/edit?usp=sharing)

 ## Units